 The video also shows possibilities of Power part upgrades.
-KTM has always had a fantastic back-catalogue of optional extras and additions, and it looks like the new Super duke R is no different.
+KTM has always had a fantastic back-catalogue of optional extras and additions, and it looks like the new Super Duke R is no different.
 Carbon panels, adjustable rear sets, and even a full factory KTM pit board feature in the video.

 Also visible on the WP suspension is a system similar to Showa’s BFF system used on the GSXRR, and also commonly seen in Endurance racing.
-With KTM owning WP, it wouldn’t be a surprise to see trick suspension, however if this is special suspension just for the prototype and the production model will come with semi-active electric supension like on the super adventure, time will only tell.
+With KTM owning WP, it wouldn’t be a surprise to see trick suspension, however, if this is special suspension just for the prototype and the production model will come with semi-active electric suspension like on the super adventure, time will only tell.

 Whether this ‘Lightweight’ KTM Power part, the slick-equipped prototype will be an offering from KTM is yet to be seen.
 A track day ready Superduke R would be mega.
 The fairing design looks more aerodynamic based, with air cut outs, much like the new Kawasaki ZH2 (see here for spy shots of that)